 I love this pattern because the stitch combination creates a reversible fabric!
 The front of the piece shows of a quirky checkered wave pattern while the back features a perfect basket weave!

 I really hope you enjoy this project as much as I did.
 To make your own check out the written pattern and video tutorial below!

 In this tutorial I will walk you through step by step how to make the Checkered Waves Knitted Dishcloth.
 This tutorial was designed for intermediate beginner knitters and higher and assumes you already know the following skills:

 - Casting on

 - Knit stitch

 Once you’ve mastered the above skills I am confident you can tackle this project!

-The printable and easy to read ad-free pattern pdf can be purchased here for $2.99.
+The printable and easy to read ad-free pattern pdf can be purchased here.

 Checkered Waves Dishcloth – Written Pattern